ibm-messaging/mq-container-mft/mft-containers/README.md

     ```
 2. Open a command shell and navigate to path of **mft-containers/agent** repository.
 For example */home/mft-containers/server*(on Linux) or *C:\\mft-containers\\server*(on Windows).

-3. Build mft agent image.
+3. Build IBM MQ Managed File Transfer agent docker image.
+   This MQ MFT docker image uses a golang application to create an agent and monitor status of agent.
+The agent configuration is specified using a JSON file.
+The JSON file must be located on a persistent volume.
     ```
     docker build -t mftagentredist -f Dockerfile-agent .
     ```